Powered by SchoolDash

 Finances: Above average.
 The school budget has been roughly in balance

-Disadvantaged pupils: Below average.
+Disadvantaged pupils: Above average.
 Progress up to age 16 is poor.
-Destinations at 16 are poor.
-Progress at 16-18 is below average.
+Destinations at 16 are about average.
+Progress at 16-18 is excellent.
 Destinations at 18 (allowing for attainment) are above average.

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.